Edon Zhegrova: Lille

 On 14 January 2022, Zhegrova signed a four-year contract with Ligue 1 club Lille and received squad number 23.
 Lille reportedly paid a €7 million transfer fee.
 Eight days later, he was named as a Lille substitute for the first time in a league match against Brest.
-His debut with Lille came on 6 February in a 1–5 home defeat against Paris Saint-Germain after coming on as a substitute at 85th minute in place of Jonathan Bamba.
+His debut with Lille came on 6 February in a 1–5 home defeat against Paris Saint-Germain after coming on as a substitute in the 85th minute in place of Jonathan Bamba.
 One month after debut, Zhegrova scored his first goal for Lille in his fourth appearance for the club in a 4–0 home win over Clermont in Ligue 1.

+On 23 October 2024, Zhegrova scored his first UEFA Champions League goal in a 3–1 away win over Atlético Madrid during the 2024–25 season.
+He missed out on the second half of the season due to a hip adductor injury suffered in a 1–1 league draw to Marseille on 14 December 2024.
+On 24 August 2025, Zhegrova returned from injury and was named as a substitute for Lille in their second Ligue 1 match against Monaco.

+Juventus

+On 1 September 2025, Zhegrova signed a five-year contract with Serie A club Juventus and received squad number 11.
+Juventus reportedly paid a €15.5 million transfer fee.
+His debut with Juventus came fifteen days later in the 2025–26 UEFA Champions League league phase against Borussia Dortmund after coming on as a substitute at 86th minute in place of Kenan Yıldız and was involved in the fourth goal as he launched the attack and passed to Dušan Vlahović, who assisted Lloyd Kelly to tie the score at 4–4.

 International career

-In August 2017, Zhegrova refused a call-up from Kosovo U21 with the pretense that it's important for him to concentrate on playing at the club level for now.
-On 6 March 2018, he finally decides to play with Kosovo.
-Thirteen days later, Zhegrova received a call-up from Kosovo for friendly matches against Madagascar and Burkina Faso.
-Five days after the call-up, he made his debut with Kosovo in a friendly match against Madagascar after being named in the starting line-up and scored his side's only goal during a 1–0 home win.
+Being an ethnic Kosovo Albanian, Zhegrova had the option to represent both Albania and Kosovo, but decided to represent the latter.
+In August 2017, he refused a call-up from Kosovo U21 with the pretence that it was important for him to concentrate on playing at the club level for now.
+On 6 March 2018, Zhegrova finally decided to play for Kosovo.
+Thirteen days later, he formalizes the decision and accept their call-up for the friendly matches against Madagascar and Burkina Faso.
+His debut with Kosovo came five days after the call-up in the friendly match against Madagascar after being named in the starting line-up.
+He scored his side's only goal during a 1–0 home win, thus becoming, at 18 years and 11 months, Kosovo's youngest goalscorer ever, beating the record of Bersant Celina.